OmkarChitragar/M2-EmbSyS/Casestudy/ComplexEmbeddedSystem/README.md

 * 100 rpm dc motor: whenever a current carrying conductor is placed in a magnetic field, it experiences a  mechanical force".
 The direction of this force is given by Fleming's left-hand rule and its magnitude is given  by F = BIL.

+## Application

+* It can carry payload from one place to another place.
+* It can be used as a mode of transportation which consumes less workspace.

 ## Requirements